 4 imported COVID-19 cases reported in Shanghai

-The first patient is an American who arrived at the Shanghai Pudong International Airport on December 21.
+The first patient is a Chinese visiting relatives in France who arrived at the Shanghai Pudong International Airport on December 21.

-The second patient is a Chinese living in the United Arab Emirates who arrived at the Shanghai airport on December 21.

-The third patient is a Chinese working in India who arrived at the Shanghai airport on December 22.
+The second patient is a Chinese studying in the United States who arrived at the Shanghai airport on December 24 on the same flight with the third patient who is a Chinese working in the US on board.

-The fourth patient is a Chinese working in Spain who arrived at the Shanghai airport on December 23.
+The fourth patient is a Japanese living in Japan who arrived at the Shanghai airport on December 24.

 No imported suspected cases are undergoing test.